 - Does one product have anything in common with the other?
 If so, what, and can you replicate it?

-Yes, those are a lot of questions you need to answer, but you must take the time to go through them one by one and come up with accurate, data-driven responses.
+- Yes, those are a lot of questions you need to answer, but you must take the time to go through them one by one and come up with accurate, data-driven responses.

-Whether your program requires you to manually input your information or import it over, get all the data loaded into the program.
+Whether your CRM software requires you to manually input your information or import it over, get all the data loaded into the program.